kosmyninalex/selenium_google_test/README.md

 4. Download the project sources to your machine and move it to any suitable directory'

 ### Running Test
-1. in CMD: Execute "cd [project directory folder path]" command
+1. in Windows cmd: Execute "cd [project directory folder path]" command
-2. in CMD: Execute "mvn test" command
+2. in Windows cmd: Execute "mvn test" command

 in case the test ran successfully you will see one succeded result in maven's cmd interface